-The car battery has two main functions; it helps to start the car when you switch on the ignition and the other function is providing power to electrical systems in the car such as the stereo, lights, radio etc.
+The car battery has two main functions – it helps to start the car when you switch on the ignition, and it provides power to electrical systems in the car such as the stereo, lights, radio etc.

-Since you cannot start your car with a faulty battery, it is highly important to keep it maintained properly.
+Since you cannot start your car with a faulty battery, it is vital that you maintain it properly.

 The car battery terminals get corroded over time due to the hydrogen gas that is released from the acid in the battery.
-In such a case, you’ll be required to remove the battery and clean it thoroughly.
+In such a case, you’ll need to remove the battery and clean it thoroughly.

-There are many other reasons why you would be required to disconnect the car battery either for maintenance or service.
-Either way, it is recommended that you know the correct procedure to do it.
-In this guide, we will discuss how you can correctly disconnect the car battery in a safe way.
+There are many other reasons why you might need to disconnect the car battery, whether for maintenance or service.
+Either way, it is recommended that you know the correct procedure.
+In this guide, I will discuss how you can correctly disconnect the car battery in a safe way.